 cat /etc/selinux/config

-if you don't see "SELINUX=disabled" please run the following command
+If you don't see "SELINUX=disabled," please run the following command

 sed -i 's/SELINUX=.*/SELINUX=disabled/' /etc/selinux/config

-followed by a system reboot
+Followed by a system reboot

 reboot

-installing Lineblocs
+Installing Lineblocs

-below we will go over how to install the base dependencies for lineblocs and then how you can run the lineblocs web installer to set up the database and configure lineblocs to work with apache and asterisk.
+Below, we will go over how to install the base dependencies for lineblocs and then how you can run the lineblocs web installer to set up the database and configure lineblocs to work with apache and asterisk.

-lineblocs requires some dependencies to work. you will need to at the least install Apache 2.4, PHP 7 as well as Asterisk 16 and its dependencies. we will be installing and configuring Apache and PHP first followed by installing the base of asterisk and then setting up the networking and folder privileges required to make lineblocs run correctly.
+Lineblocs requires some dependencies to work.
+You will need to at the least install Apache 2.4, PHP 7 as well as Asterisk 16 and its dependencies.
+We will be installing and configuring Apache and PHP first, followed by installing the base of asterisk and then setting up the networking and folder privileges required to make lineblocs run correctly.

-to install Apache and PHP you please use the following commands:
+To install Apache and PHP you please use the following commands:

-install Apache HTTPD
+Install Apache HTTPD

 yum install httpd

-install PHP 7
+Install PHP 7

-we will be using the remi CentOS repo so we can install the recommended version of PHP (7.3) on our linux instance.
+We will be using the remi CentOS repo to install the recommended version of PHP (7.3) on our Linux instantly.
 To install PHP 7.3 on the CentOS please use the following steps:

 sudo dnf -y update